InfoTechSite

 D) Configuration management

-15. Which of the following risk does NOT include product risks in software testing?
+15. Which of the following risks does NOT include product risks in software testing?

 A) Failure-prone software delivered